All aspects of our evidence-based practice are guided by the following American Indian traditional healing concepts:

 Developing and Implementing a Plan for Training/Mentoring Peer Leaders

 Educational/Employment Referrals and Placement

 Individualized Transition Plans

 Family Reunification Plans

-For more details on our clinical methods and outcomes, please view our 2017 Quarterly Report.
+For more details on our clinical methods and outcomes, please view our 2015 Annual Programs Evaluation Report.